Celebrate Sweater Weather in These 11 New England Small Towns

 Photo by Albert Pego/Shutterstock

 Williamstown, Massachusetts, has been a well-known stop for road-trippers passing through the 63-mile Mohawk Trail.
-Besides being home to Williams College and events like the Williamstown Theatre Festival, the town is most associated with fall foliage visits from mid-September to mid-October, and nearby North Adams hosts a parade on the first Sunday of October celebrating the changing leaves.
-Try the 11.2-mile Ashuwillticook Rail Trail and Mount Greylock for the best views of the changing leaves.
+The town is home to Williams College, which has an art museum on campus and events like the ultra-popular Williamstown Theatre Festival each summer, not to mention that the Clark Museum is nearby.
+It’s in autumn that the town really shines, with full-on collegiate vibes and beautiful fall foliage starting in mid-September.
+North Adams, a 10-minute drive down the road, even hosts a fall festival on the first Sunday of October that celebrates the changing leaves.
+Try the 11.2-mile Ashuwillticook Rail Trail and Mount Greylock for the best views of the tree colors.

 Fishing boats of different colors docked in Perkins Cove, Ogunquit on a sunny day